VidhyP/VidhyP/README.md

 - 👋 Hi, I’m @VidhyP
 - 👀 I am proficient in Java, Javascript, HTML, CSS, SQL and ReactJS
-- 🌱 I’m currently looking for a full time job as a developer
+- 🌱 I’m currently looking for work as a software developer
 - 📫 How to reach me - vidhypatel@gmail.com

 <!---